Our Energy Plan

 Of all the sustainability initiatives here at the college, Energy, and its resulting greenhouse gas emissions is perhaps the most pressing challenge facing us.
 The earth’s carbon dioxide levels are well over 400 ppm, and it is crucially important for Bates to get its greenhouse gas emissions house in order.

 Adopted in 2010, the Bates Climate Action Plan set an ambitious goal of carbon neutrality for the college.
 With the recent changes to our central heating plant – switching from fossil fuels to a renewable, tree-based fuel oil – as well as our intensive energy efficiency improvements, we are on track to meet our goal.
 Our campus carbon emissions have decreased 15% from our baseline year of 2001, despite our growing building footprint.
-Read the full report here.
+Read our full Climate Action Plan.

 John Rasmussen, our Energy Manager, has been working tirelessly to eliminate energy waste and make us very lean through energy efficiency measures.
 From attic insulation, to new windows, to enhanced building and motor controls, we are quickly eliminating wasteful systems and practices on campus.